colscott/a-wc-form/packages/layout/README.md

               template: "Control",
               properties: {
                 ref: "#/occupation",
-                possibleValues: [ // When possibleValues are supplied a select input is rendered "Accountant",
+                possibleValues: [ // When possibleValues are supplied a select input is rendered by the included templates "Accountant",
                   "Engineer",
                   "Freelancer",